Aerosmith: Departures of Joe Perry and Brad Whitford, Night in the Ruts, and Rock in a Hard Place (1979–1984)

 The tour for Night in the Ruts commenced shortly thereafter, but the band found themselves playing in smaller and smaller venues than before due to their popularity beginning to wane.
 Steven Tyler's drug issues were starting to affect his performance and songwriting, and he reached rock bottom in 1980, when he collapsed on stage during a show in Portland, Maine, and did not get up for the remainder of the set.
 Also in 1980, Aerosmith released their first compilation album, Greatest Hits.
-While the compilation didn't chart very high initially, it gained popularity later, and went on to become the band's best selling album in the United States, with sales of 12 million copies.
+While the compilation did not chart very high initially, it gained popularity later, and went on to become the band's best selling album in the United States, with sales of 12 million copies.
 In the fall of 1980, Tyler was injured in a serious motorcycle accident, which left him hospitalized for two months, and unable to tour or record well into 1981.

 In 1981, Aerosmith began work on their next album, Rock in a Hard Place, which saw them reunite with producer Jack Douglas.
 However, after the first song for the album, "Lightning Strikes", was recorded, Brad Whitford left the band and formed a duo with Derek St. Holmes, with whom he recorded a self-titled album, which failed to garner much interest.
 Whitford later joined up with the Joe Perry Project and played with them in 1984.

 With Rick Dufay taking Whitford's place, Rock in a Hard Place was released on August 27, 1982.
 The album reached number 32 on the Billboard 200 album chart.
 Only one single charted, the aforementioned "Lightning Strikes", which peaked at number 21 on the Billboard Mainstream Rock chart.
 As with the tour for Night in the Ruts, Aerosmith was unable to book larger venues, and instead had to rely on filling clubs and theaters, which they struggled to do.
 At a homecoming arena show in Worcester, Massachusetts, Tyler and Perry reunited and got high backstage before the show.
 Tyler was so intoxicated that he collapsed on stage again and, like before, could not get up.

 On February 14, 1984, Perry (by then divorced from his first wife Elissa) and Whitford saw Aerosmith perform at Boston's Orpheum Theater.
 Shortly thereafter, discussions began to reintegrate the two into the band and several months later, the original members of Aerosmith officially reunited.
 Steven Tyler recalls: